apiato/documentation/docs/components/optional-components/factories.md

 ---

-Apiato factories are just Laravel model factories, and they function in the exact same way as regular Laravel factories.
+Apiato factories are just Laravel model factories, and they function in the exact same way as Laravel factories.
 However, they come with additional rules and conventions specific to the Apiato.

 To generate new factories you may use the `apiato:generate:factory` interactive command.